Keywords

 Detecting cached responses

-header may include a directive taht indicates caching, like public
+The Cache-Control header may include a directive taht indicates caching, like public with a max-age higher than 0.

 If the response is slower than usual, this may indicate not cached response, vice versa.